nguyenhoangtrung2112007/nguyenhoangtrung2112007/README.md

-- 👋 Hi, I’m @nguyenhoangtrung2112007
+- 👋 Hi, I’m HT Gaming
-- 👀 I’m interested in ...
+- 👀 I’m interested in write code
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning secondary
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 How to reach me through gmail: hoangtrungtamquan@gmail.com

 <!---
 nguyenhoangtrung2112007/nguyenhoangtrung2112007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.